-Scenic Rivers conserves and protects land in Anne Arundel County within the Herring Bay and Severn, South, Patuxent, Rhode and West River watersheds.
+Scenic Rivers conserves and protects land in Anne Arundel County within the Herring Bay, Bodkin Creek, and the Severn, South, Patuxent, Patapsco (within Anne Arundel County), Rhode and West River watersheds.
 We work with landowners who have 10 or more acres of land appropriate for conservation to permanently protect their property from major development through the use of conservation easements, or voluntary legal agreements that limit future development on a property in order to protect its environmental features.

 Land that is appropriate for preservation meets one or more of the following conditions: